L2NE-dev/L2NE-dev/README.md

 ## License & Philosophy 📜

 - Please credit the authors if you use our work.
-- Preserve the spirit of the original — don’t erase the roots.
+- Preserve the spirit of the original — don't erase the roots.
 - No military use: make the 🐰 happy, not sad.

 ---

-## Let’s Connect
+## Let's Connect

 - **Email:** <c24b@u2re.ru>
 - **Telegram:** [@u2re_space](https://t.me/u2re_space)